Articles

 Layer 3: LLM-as-judge.
 Toxicity, bias, conversation coherence, agent trajectory quality.
 An LLM scores the output.
 Pick your model: Gemini, GPT, Claude, or Ollama for fully local deployment, all routed through LiteLLM.

-Batch mode works the same way: pass a list of metric names, get a list of results back, no separate function signatures per metric.
+Batch mode works the same way: pass a list of metric names, get a list of results back, with no separate function signatures per metric.

-PriorityCategoryCountExamplesRuns Locally?
+PriorityCategoryCountExamplesRuns locally?

 1Hallucination / NLI5+faithfulness, claim_support, factual_consistency, contradiction_detectionYes (DeBERTa NLI)

-2RAG Retrieval8+context_recall, context_precision, answer_relevancy, groundedness, ndcg, mrrYes
+2RAG retrieval8+context_recall, context_precision, answer_relevancy, groundedness, ndcg, mrrYes

-3Safety / Bias10+toxicity, pii_detection, bias_detection, no_racial_bias, no_gender_biasLLM-as-Judge
+3Safety / bias10+toxicity, pii_detection, bias_detection, no_racial_bias, no_gender_biasLLM-as-judge

-4Conversation11+conversation_coherence, loop_detection, context_retention, human_escalationLLM-as-Judge
+4Conversation11+conversation_coherence, loop_detection, context_retention, human_escalationLLM-as-judge

-5Agent Trajectory5+task_completion, step_efficiency, tool_selection_accuracyYes
+5Agent trajectory5+task_completion, step_efficiency, tool_selection_accuracyYes

-6Function Calling3+function_name_match, parameter_validation, function_call_accuracyYes
+6Function calling3+function_name_match, parameter_validation, function_call_accuracyYes

 7Similarity6+bleu_score, rouge_score, levenshtein_similarity, embedding_similarityYes

-8String / Structure11+contains, regex, is_json, json_schema, one_lineYes
+8String / structure11+contains, regex, is_json, json_schema, one_lineYes

 9Image4+caption_hallucination, synthetic_image_evaluator, fid_score, clip_scoreMixed

-10Audio3+audio_transcription, audio_quality, tts_accuracyLLM-as-Judge
+10Audio3+audio_transcription, audio_quality, tts_accuracyLLM-as-judge

 Install is one line: